rcc-uchicago/user-guide/docs/beagle3/beagle3_overview.md

 ## Gaining Access

 You should contact your PI for access to Beagle3.
-You can also reach out to our Help Desk at [help@rcc.uchicago.edu](mailto:help@rcc.uchicago.edu) for assistance.
+You can also [contact our Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support){:target="_blank"} for assistance.

 ## Partitions